-Design-build has specific challenges that may make it more difficult or expensive for contractors and design professionals to pursue than other types of procurement.
+Design-build has specific challenges that can make it more difficult or expensive for contractors and design professionals to pursue than other types of procurement.
 Increasing use of design-build for public works presents challenges to owners, contractors and design professionals who have years of experience in capital projects but limited or no experience in this project delivery method.
+Because there are no requirements to bid the work, the opportunities to compete for subcontracts may be limited.

-Owners should consider the opportunities to encourage firms to compete for design-build contracts in order to maintain the open competition that is part of the public works procurement process and ensures that they can select from the largest pool of qualified firms.
+Owners should consider the opportunities to encourage firms to compete for design-build contracts in order to maintain the open competition that is part of the public works procurement process and ensure that they can select from the largest pool of qualified firms.
 Successful projects often involve agencies, firms and individuals that are working together for the first time.